Mailbiz/Mailbiz.Woocommerce.Plugin/README.md

 - Run `docker compose up --build -d` again.

 ### Testing
 - Navigate to a product page and add it to the cart.
-Tracking events should be visible in the dev console.
+Events should be tracked.

 ## Project Structure